SakisPap/Stix-2.0-Editor/README.md

 4. enter the application folder and run the app (**py Main.py**)

+#### For macOS Mojave users only
+Due to incompatibility of Tkinter library with macOS Mojave, please follow the next steps to run the Editor:
+1. Install Docker
+2. Download the project from the link: https://github.com/SakisPap/Stix-2.0-Editor/tree/dockerized
+3. From the project's folder run the script: macos_mojave_run.sh

 **Early Access Disclaimer:** *This project is in constant development thus some of its feautures may not be fully functional.
 We are constantly working on those issues and striving towards improvement.
 Thank you very much for your understanding.*